rreece/rreece.github.io/outline-of-philosophy/ethics.md

 >   Listen then, I say justice is nothing other than the advantage of the stronger. [^RepublicI338c]

+-   Emotivism
--   Emotivism - Hume, A.J.
+    -   Hume, A.J.
 Ayer
     -   Positivism
+-   Relativism
 -   Nihilism
+    -   Friedrich Nietzsche
+    -   J.L.
+Mackie
+        -   *Ethics: Inventing Right and Wrong* (1977)
+            -   Argument from queerness
 -   Postmodernism
--   Relativism

 [^RepublicI338c]: Plato, *Republic I* 338c, @Cooper_1997_Plato_Complete_works\, p.
 983.